Technological and industrial history of Canada: Stone Age: Fire (14,000 BC – AD 1600)

 Clothing was made of animal skins, which were cut with stone and bone tools and sewn with bone needles and animal sinews.
 Native peoples did not have textiles.

 For the most part native peoples were hunters and gatherers, chasing large animals, and fishing for a source of protein.
 Wild plants and fruits were also an important food source.
 A common, easily stored and readily transportable food was pemmican, dried powdered meat mixed with fat, berries and "vegetables".
 In central Canada, there was limited agriculture which allowed the storage of some food during times of privation.
-Of note was the fact that they did not have the plough or draught animals.
+Of note was that they did not have the plough or draught animals.

 The first peoples had techniques for dealing with disease.
 Medicines included those made from high bush cranberries, oil of wintergreen and bloodroot.
 A type of tea made from the bark of the spruce or hemlock could prevent or cure scurvy.

 The first peoples did not have a written language.
 Their extensive knowledge of the natural world and information relating to their customs and traditions was passed orally.

 Weapons of war were made by hand from wood and stone.
 The long range weapon of these times was the bow and arrow with an effective range of up to 100 metres.
 Close in fighting was conducted with a range of simple armaments including stone-tipped spears, stone axes (tomahawks), stone blades used as knives and stone and wooden clubs of various types.
 Because there was no knowledge of metalworking with the exception of some small items of jewelry made from copper, weapons such as swords and metal knives were not part of this early arsenal.

-The Age of Sail (1600-1830)
+Age of Sail (1600–1830)

 The arrival of white explorers and colonists in the 16th century introduced those technologies popular in Europe at the time, such as iron making, the wheel, writing, paper, printing, books, newspapers, long range navigation, large ship construction, stone and brick and mortar construction, surgery, firearms, new crops, livestock, the knife fork and spoon, china plates and cups, cotton and linen cloth, horses and livestock.